CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 #### boundingVolume.cell

 An array of 10 numbers that defines a geodesic quadrilateral cell.
-The first 8 elements are 4 pairs of EPSG:4979 coordinates in radians, and the last 2 elements are heights in meters above the WGS84 ellipsoid.
+The first 8 elements are 4 pairs of EPSG:4979 coordinates in degrees in counterclockwise order, and the last 2 elements are heights in meters above the WGS84 ellipsoid.

 * **Type**: `number` `[10]`
 * **Required**: No